architect-examples/arc-example-microblog/readme.md

 - Ensure you have AWS credentials setup
 - Register an app with Github and make note of the Client ID and the Client Secret; use http://localhost:3333/login for the redirect url
+- Ensure you have an `.arc-env` file setup (look at `.arc-env-example` for an example)

+---
+FIXNME everything below is a WIP tutorial !

 ## 01. Create an `.arc` Project